MombasaSt/MarchMadness/README.md

 **AdjT** - Adjusted Tempo; possessions per 40 minutes, adjusted per opponent

 **Luck** - Luck rating; the measure of deviation between a team's actual winning percentage and what would be expected from game-by-game efficiencies.
-A team in many close games won't win all of them, and vice versa.
+A team in many close games won't win all of them, and vice versa

 **SOSAdjEM** - Adjusted Efficiency Margin for strength of schedule; the same as AdjEM, but for the opponents the team faced, which is effectively a strength of schedule rating